1. FFC Turbine Potsdam: The early years

 BSG Turbine Potsdam was founded in 1955.
 The club was an "enterprise sports community" (Betriebssportgemeinschaft) (BSG), supported by the local energy supplier.
 The men's football team played with mediocre success on lower levels.

 On New Year's Eve 1970, Bernd Schröder, an employee of the energy supplier, discovered a strange piece of paper on the company's blackboard.
-It says that a women's football team will be established on 3 March 1971.
+It said that a women's football team would be established on 3 March 1971.
 The identity of the person responsible for this paper was never established.

 The women's team was founded on 3 March 1971, and Bernd Schröder became the first coach.
 The first match was played on 25 May 1971, at Empor Tangermünde and ended with a 3–0 win for Turbine.
 The first district championship was played a year later and was won by Turbine.

 Schröder was always looking for new players.
 He concentrated on former track and field athletes who were dropped by their clubs.
 Schröder became a senior employee in his company, so he could offer jobs and flats for the new players.